 Cons: You have to shop well for your celebrant to have the best connection possible.
 It is essential to choose someone with whom you can be yourself for this experience.

 How much should I plan for my bridal makeup?

 I've never experienced professional makeup - I know, shame on me.
 So I had to ask Mary Kolivas - of Makeup by Mary K -, based in Montreal, how much a bride can expect to pay for her elopement look.
-She then explained to me that, elopement or not, her rates could not be more straightforward: $ 130 for the bride, $ 90 for family members, procession, friends.
+She then explained to me that, elopement or not, her rates could not be more straightforward: $ 130 for the bride, $ 90 for family members, procession, and friends.
 In her prices, Mary takes care to include masks, all the products necessary for your skincare, as well as high-quality cosmetics for everyone.
 If your elopement is outside the island of Montreal, you will also have to think about adding travel costs.